OpenMDAO/OpenMDAO/openmdao/docs/theory_manual/iter_count.rst

 When you have an `ExplicitComponent`, the number stored in iter_count may not match the total number of times that the "compute" function has been called.
 This is because compute is also called whenever '_apply_nonlinear' is called to compute the norm of the current residual.
-For and explicit equation, the residual is defined as the difference in the value of the outputs before and after execution, and an additional execution is required to compute this.
+For an explicit equation, the residual is defined as the difference in the value of the outputs before and after execution, and an additional execution is required to compute this.

 The correct execution count for an ExplicitComponent can always be obtained by adding iter_count